MediaCBL/InteractionSystem/README.md

 # Advanced Interaction System

+Spare-time, work-in-progress Unreal Engine project exploring a modular interaction system.
+Intended as a reference and proof of concept rather than a production-ready solution.

+---

+## Project Status

+This project is currently in active experimentation and prototyping.
+Development is done during spare time and focuses on exploring technical concepts rather than delivering a finalized system.

+Features, architecture, and APIs may change frequently.

+---

+## Scope and Goals

+The main objectives of this repository are:

+- Prototype a flexible interaction framework
+- Explore player-to-object and system interactions
+- Test trigger, proximity, and context-based logic
+- Validate design ideas for future projects or plugins

+This project is not intended to replace full-featured interaction frameworks.

+---

+## Disclaimer

+This repository is provided as-is.

+- Code quality may vary
+- Some systems may be incomplete
+- Limited documentation in early stages
+- Not production-ready

+Use this project mainly as a learning resource, reference, or starting point for your own implementations.

+---

+## Contributions

+Contributions, feedback, and ideas are welcome.
+However, this project prioritizes experimentation over long-term maintenance.

+---

+## Overview

 Reusable interaction plugin for Unreal Engine.
 Provides a modular, extensible C++ framework for interaction detection, focus events, instant and hold interactions, and optional advanced features.

----

-## Overview

 This plugin provides two levels of interaction components:

 ### Minimal System